Skip to content

 Who is in your PBL group?

-You will join a small group of around 10-12 students supervised by a facilitator, who is an experienced clinician.
+You will join a small group of around 10-12 students supported by a facilitator, who is an experienced clinician.
 You will stay with this same group throughout your first year of study, before joining a new PBL group in your second year.

 Students in a problem based learning session